cpp-for-yourself/lectures-and-homeworks/lectures/googletest.md

 Google recommends compiling their testing framework along with your project, so we won't install it as a dependency system-wide and will instead use the source code directly in our project

 <!-- B-roll downloading manually | voice ✅ -->
 For a start we'll just download it manually, unzip it and put it into the `external` subfolder of our project folder to be used by our build system.
+Let's put it to `my_project/external` folder.

 <!-- Talking head -->
 Even though we _do_ start with this manual way, but stick until the end of the video to find out why it's not what we want to do and what we should do instead.